crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 puts "I say: \"Hello World!\""
 ```

-There are other escape sequences: For example non printable characters such as a line break (`\n`) or a tabulator (`\t`).
+There are other escape sequences: For example non-printable characters such as a line break (`\n`) or a tabulator (`\t`).
 If you want to write a literal backslash, the escape sequence is a double backslash (`\\`).
 The null character (codepoint `0`) is a regular character in Crystal strings.
-In some programming languages this character denotes the end of a string, but in Crystal it's only determined by its `#size` property.
+In some programming languages, this character denotes the end of a string.
+But in Crystal, it's only determined by its `#size` property.

 ```{.crystal .crystal-play}
 puts "I say: \"Hello \\\n\tWorld!\""